kiana-S/numidr/docs/DataTypes.md

 A vector's type signature and stored data is effectively identical to that of the standard library type `Vect`, whose elements are confusingly also called "vectors"; we often refer to those as "vects" to differentiate.

-Indices are typically written as lists of integers, but for vectors it is occasionally acceptable to write the single index number without putting it inside a list.
-This is mostly the case for indexing, where each indexing function has an alternate definition specifically for vectors.

 ### Matrices

 As mentioned before, a matrix is a rank-2 array: